NTSB and FAA investigating small plane crash in Rock Hill

 ROCK HILL, S.C.
-(FOX 46 CHARLOTTE) — Investigators are working to determine the cause of a small plane crash that occurred Friday night in a wooded area behind the American Legion Post 34 on Heckle Blvd. in Rock Hill.
+(FOX 46 CHARLOTTE) — Investigators are working to determine the cause of a deadly plane crash that occurred Friday night in Rock Hill.

 WATCH: FOX 46 Charlotte live news coverage